 Note – This is a super long post.
 You may want to bookmark it if you want to read it later.

-When it comes to retirement planning in India, the NPS or National Pension System is slowly getting more and more attention by retirement savers in 2022.
+When it comes to retirement planning in India, the NPS or National Pension System is slowly getting more and more attention from retirement savers in 2022.

 I will try to have the National Pension Scheme NPS explained with examples in this post.